w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 ## 1. What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-This feature allows a web site that is not the original Relying Party of a `PublicKeyCredential` to exercise the credential via the Payment Request API to sign over transaction data.
+This feature allows a web site that is not the original Relying Party of a `PublicKeyCredential` to exercise the credential in order to sign over transaction data.
 This is to allow a merchant or a Payment Service Provider (PSP) that represents the merchant to request strong authentication of the payment instrument used in the transaction without redirecting to the issuing bank of the payment instrument.
 Minimizing redirection or any form of friction is critical to avoid cart abandonment during a checkout process.
-Direct authentication using the issuing bank's credential is necessary because the merchant or PSP may be fradulent.
+In many payment systems, the Account Provider wishes (or is required by regulation) to authenticate the user for fraud protection; SPC allows them to fulfill the requirement to validate the authentication while enabling the merchant to manage the user experience.

 ## 2. Is this specification exposing the minimum amount of information necessary to power the feature?